Lvmnd/symphomics/README.md

-# Symphomics - Lvmnd Project Portofolio
+# Symphomics - Lvmnd Project Prototype

 Welcome to **Lvmnd Project**.
 Symohomics is one of analysis facilities that help people to analyze their genomic-medical data.